seandavi/awesome-cancer-variant-databases/README.md

-# awesome-cancer-clinical-db
+# awesome-cancer-variant-dabasese
-A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
+A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer and normal variants.

 # Cancer